nirvdrum/nirvdrum.com/_posts/2020-08-20-reflections-on-reasonml.md

 Setting compatibility issues aside, there just aren't that many published ReasonML bindings or libraries.
 The ReasonML community promotes writing bindings for just the parts of a library that you need, since it has pretty good JS interop.
-Unfortunately, that means there's a dearth of good bindings to look at as an example and I found the documentation a bit too high-level to be entirely practical.
+Sadly, that means there's a dearth of good bindings to look at as an example and I found the documentation a bit too high-level to be entirely practical.
 BuckleScript's interop facilities are certainly rich, but if you mess something up, it can be incredibly obtuse to work out.
 It's also evolved a lot over several major releases, so any examples you do find may well be out of date.
 I think I have a pretty good handle on it, but it was a lot of effort to get to that point, and I don't think it would have been possible at all without help from others on Discord.

 Moreover, what bindings or libraries do exist often lack a changelog or tagged releases.
 That makes it hard to tell what's changed between releases.
-Several projects adopted both when prompted, so I think that's a fixable problem, but many have not.
 It's a problem from the top down, as ReasonML [hasn't tagged a release since 2017](https://github.com/facebook/reason/issues/2461).
 It leads to this situation where you need to be "in the know" to figure out what's changing where and when.
 Or, just blindly upgrade, which can lead to the aforementioned compatibility problems.